sampwhite/dynamicruntime/core/src/main/resources/content/md/Home.md

 Welcome to Dynamic Runtime, an open source project to create a flexible Java application that can scale in both complexity and load.
 Go to the [Github Dynamic Runtime Project](https://github.com/sampwhite/dynamicruntime) for more.

-The first batch of endpoints have been created.
+For information about the **DnType** schema, see [Dynamic Types](/content/md/DynamicType.md).

+For a current list of endpoints in HTML format go to [/content/html/endpoints.html](/content/html/endpoints.html).
+Here is some information about some of the endpoints.

 * Health Info - [/health/info](/health/info)
 * List of schema DnTypes - [/schema/dnType/list](/schema/dnType/list) Try out parameters *limit*, *dnTypeName*,